Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 The basic problem is that disks on these controllers are not visible to the Linux kernel until after the regular system is started, and ZoL does not hotplug pool members.
 See https://github.com/zfsonlinux/zfs/issues/330.

 Most LSI cards are perfectly compatible with ZoL.
-If your card has this glitch, try setting rootdelay=X in GRUB_CMDLINE_LINUX.
-The system will wait up to X seconds for all drives to appear before importing the pool.
+If your card has this glitch, try setting ZFS_INITRD_PRE_MOUNTROOT_SLEEP=X in /etc/default/zfs.
+The system will wait X seconds for all drives to appear before importing the pool.

 ### Areca